TheophileBlard/french-sentiment-analysis-with-bert/README.md

 ## Dataset

 The dataset is made available as [`.jsonl`](http://jsonlines.org/) files, as well as a [`.pickle`](https://docs.python.org/3/library/pickle.html) file.
-Some examples from the training set are presented in the following table.
+Some examples from the training set are presented in the following table:

 | Review                                                                              |  Polarity  |
 | :---------------------------------------------                                      |----------|